 The larger the value of the bargain element, the greater the potential for AMT.
 And of course, more AMT means a larger tax bill for you overall.
 Where will you get the cash to pay that bill?

 This question is why AMT is so important to consider before you start playing with your stock options.

 First, let’s understand the how much cash you may need to foot your tax bill.

 Say you have 10,000 incentive stock options with a grant price of $1 per share and an exercise price of $50 per share.
 You decide to exercise those options and hold the shares post exercise.
 How much tax do you owe?

 - Cash needed to buy the shares at exercise: $10,000

-- This is calculated by multiplying the number of shares exercised by the grant price per share ($1 x $10,000)
+- This is calculated by multiplying the number of shares exercised by the exercise price per share ($1 x 10,000)

 - Cash needed to pay the tax at tax time (assuming a 28% flat AMT): $137,200

-- This is calculated by multiplying the AMT rate by the exercise price less the grant price X the number of shares: 28% x [($50 – $1) x Shares]
+- This is calculated by multiplying the AMT rate by the fair market value at exercise less the exercise price X the number of shares: 28% x [($50 – $1) x Shares]

 Most people don’t keep an extra $137,200 in cash lying around, freely available to spend on taxes.
 For many, paying this tax bill may not even be an option.

 If you don’t have such an amount, you may be forced into other exercise strategies that create the required cash to cover both the exercise cost and the taxes that triggers.